win.gg

 Kick offers better deals to streamers

-Seeking to make its own mark in the streaming world, Kick would go on to announce a very generous 95/5 split of streaming revenue towards streamers.
+Seeking to make its own mark in the streaming world, Kick would go on to announce a very generous 95/5 split of channel subscription revenue towards streamers.
 This was a major change relative to the established norm, as Twitch was known for taking significant cuts of any revenue its streamers managed to create.
 By offering so much better a percentage, Kick instantly made itself an attractive destination for many streamers whether they were new to content creation or established names.

 Established names were also central to Kick’s strategy.
 In 2023, the platform’s first full year of formal operations, Kick signed deals with some of the biggest content creators associated with Twitch.
 These deals were made with a broad variety of streamers who appealed to different audiences.